 If there are multiple case managers, the service plan must identify and attribute specific case management activities to each case manager to demonstrate their differing roles and responsibilities.

-The case manager must document the following information in the recipient’s case record following delivery of service:
+The case manager must document the following information in the member’s case record following delivery of service:

-The narrative statement must be detailed in order to identify the activity as an approved case management service.
+The narrative statement must be detailed to identify the activity as an approved case management service.
 Undocumented claims result in a claim’s disallowance and claims adjustment.

-RSC services provided by a county or certified private agency/independent or county/tribe contracted providers include:
+RSC services provided by a county, certified private agency or independent agency, or county or tribe contracted providers, include:

-A recipient has the right to appeal an action that denies, delays, suspends, reduced or terminates their services.
-County case mangers are responsible to inform recipients of their appeal rights under the law.
+Members have the right to appeal an action that denies, delays, suspends, reduced or terminates their services.
+County case mangers are responsible to inform members of their appeal rights under the law.

-Example: if a nursing facility closes, a provider cannot bill for activities related to finding another nursing facility for the recipient, unless the recipient’s relocation plan indicates that a move to another institution is a necessary step toward the eventual community integration of that recipient.
+Example: if a nursing facility closes, a provider cannot bill for activities related to finding another nursing facility for the member, unless the member’s relocation plan indicates that a move to another institution is a necessary step toward the eventual community integration of that member.

-Services are available to eligible recipients at any time upon request during an institutional placement.
-After establishing a recipient is eligible for services, determine the date of the last Long Term Care Consultation (LTCC) or Developmental Disability (DD) face to face screening.
-If a new screening is necessary, complete the screening using LTCC form or DD screening form.
+Services are available to eligible members at any time upon request during an institutional placement.
+After establishing a member is eligible for services, determine the date of the last long term care consultation (LTCC) or developmental disability (DD) face-to-face screening.
+If a new screening is necessary, complete the screening using LTCC form (DHS-2925) (PDF) or DD screening (DHS-3067) (PDF) form.

-Under MS 256B.
-0621 subd 7, the CFR, or tribe must assign a county case manager, its contractor or the tribe to visit the recipient within 20 working days of the original request for services.
-The CFR or tribe can request another county or tribe complete county case management required activities.
+The CFR or tribe must assign a county case manager, its contractor or the tribe to visit the member within 20 working days of the original request for services.
+The CFR or tribe can request that another county or tribe complete county case management required activities.

-If the CFR, its contractor or tribe is unable meet with the recipient within the 20 working days of the original request for services, the recipient may obtain these services from another county, tribe or private provider.
-The Commissioner may waive certain provider qualifications to allow the recipient access to the assistance necessary to move from the institution to the community.
-The CFR, its contractor, or the tribe must complete a written request detailing the reason for waiving qualification standards and send this information to:
+If the CFR, its contractor or tribe is unable to meet with the member within the 20 working days of the original request for services, the member may obtain these services from another county, tribe or private provider.
+The commissioner may waive certain provider qualifications to allow the member access to the assistance necessary to move from the institution to the community.
+The CFR, its contractor or the tribe must complete a written request detailing the reason for waiving qualification standards and send this information to: